ktakashi/r7rs-postgresql/README.md

 Procedure: `(postgresql-start-transaction! conn mode)`

-Issue `BEGIN` statement to start transaction. _mode_ specifies how the transation should be.
+Issue `START TRANSACTION` statement to start transaction.
+_mode_ specifies how the transation should be.

-NOTE: _mode_ is not implemented correctly yet.
+The argument _mode_ must be either PostgreSQL transaction mode object or `#f`.

+Procedure: `(postgresql-transaction-mode alist)`

+Creates a PostgreSQL transaction mode object.
+The _alist_ specifies how the transaction mode is created.
+If may have the following symbols as its key.

+- `isolation-level`
+- `access-mode`
+- `deferrable`

+Each key must have one of the followings;

+For `isolation-level`;

+- Variable: `postgresql-isolation-level-serializable`
+- Variable: `postgresql-isolation-level-repeatable-read`
+- Variable: `postgresql-isolation-level-read-committed`
+- Variable: `postgresql-isolation-level-read-uncommitted`

+For `access-mode`;

+- Variable: `postgresql-access-mode-read-write`
+- Variable: `postgresql-access-mode-read-only`

+For `deferrable`

+- Variable: `postgresql-deferrable-on`
+- Variable: `postgresql-deferrable-off`

 Procedure: `(postgresql-commit! conn)`